If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 - If this happens, take off your current keys and turn them over so that they are facing in different directions from each other.
 Then try turning those new settings into your lock again by rotating them 90 degrees to see if there’s any success with getting it open.

-- If this doesn’t work, it looks like your deadbolt needs replacement parts!
-To fix this issue for good, all you need to do is head over here at Locksmith Near You.
+- If this doesn’t work, your deadbolt needs replacement parts!
+To fix this issue for good, you only need to head over here at Locksmith Near You.

 How do I reset my Weiser electronic lock?

 Resetting your Weiser lock is a simple procedure.
 To reset the Weiser electronic lock, follow these steps:

 - Make sure the door is open and unlocked.

 - Press PROG -(for 30 seconds).
 You will hear one long beep.

 - Release PROG button